Boris Johnson defends virus record after ex-aide's attack | Health

 Cummings, who left his job as Prime Minister Boris Johnson's top adviser in November, claimed the government's slow and chaotic initial response, and Johnson's failure to learn from mistakes, meant that tens of thousands of people had died unnecessarily.

 "People did not get the treatment they deserved.
-Many people were left to die in horrific circumstances,'' he said in testimony to lawmakers.
+Many people were left to die in horrific circumstances,'' he said during his hours of testimony to lawmakers on Wednesday.

+Cummings — whose key role in the campaign to take Britain out of the European Union helped propel Brexit-backer Johnson into the prime minister's post — said Johnson was "unfit for the job".

 Cummings accused Hancock of lying to the public and said he "should have been fired" for mistakes including testing failures that saw patients with the virus discharged from hospitals to nursing homes.
-Thousands of people died with COVID-19 in British care homes in the first months of the outbreak.
+Around 20,000 people died with COVID-19 in British nursing homes in the first months of the outbreak.

 Hancock said "the unsubstantiated allegations around honesty are not true."
-"I have been straight with people in public and in private throughout," he told legislators in the House of Commons.
-"Every day since I began working on the response to this pandemic last January, I've got up each morning and asked: What must I do to protect life?"
-Opposition Labour Party health spokesman Jonathan Ashworth said that, whether or not Cummings' allegations were true, the government had questions to answer.
+"We worked as hard as we could to protect people who live in care homes," he said at a news conference.

+"But we could only do that once we had the testing capacity,'' Hancock added, saying ''it wasn't possible'' to test everyone being discharged from hospitals at the start of the outbreak.

-"These allegations from Cummings are either true, and if so the secretary of state (Hancock) potentially stands in breach of the ministerial code … or they are false and the prime minister brought a fantasist and a liar into the heart of Downing Street," he said.
-"Which is it?"
-The U.K. has recorded almost 128,000 coronavirus deaths, the highest toll in Europe, and experienced one of the world's deepest recessions in 2020 as three successive lockdowns hobbled the economy.
+The UK has recorded almost 128,000 coronavirus deaths, the highest toll in Europe, and experienced one of the world's deepest recessions in 2020 as three successive lockdowns hobbled the economy.

-A mass vaccination campaign that started in December has brought infections and fatalities down sharply, though Britain is now reckoning with a more transmissible new strain of the virus first identified in India.
-It is spreading across the country and scientists expect it to become the dominant variant in Britain, but they say existing vaccines appear to work against it.
+A mass vaccination campaign that started in December has brought confirmed cases and deaths down sharply, though Britain is now reckoning with a more transmissible new strain of the virus first identified in India.
+It is spreading across the country, with the number of cases doubling in the past week, according to Public Health England.
+Scientists expect the variant become the dominant one in Britain, but they say existing vaccines appear to work against it.

 Almost three-quarters of British adults have had one dose of a coronavirus vaccine, and 45% have had both doses.